umpire274/rTimelogger/README.md

 - On Windows creates /path/to/backup.zip
 - On Linux/macOS creates /path/to/backup.tar.gz

+#### 🔐 Safety enhancement

+When the destination backup file already exists, the CLI now:

+1. Prompts the user for confirmation before overwriting `Overwrite existing file '/path/to/backup.sqlite'? [y/N]`

+2. Defaults to **No**, preventing accidental loss of previous backups.
+3. Aborts safely unless the user explicitly confirms with `y`.

+This prompt applies to both:

+- the raw backup file (`--file`)
+- and the compressed output (`--compress`)

-Notes:
+#### Additional Notes:

-- When `--compress` is provided, the CLI now removes the original uncompressed backup file after successful compression (e.g. `my_db.sqlite.bck` -> `my_db.sqlite.zip`); a non-fatal warning is printed if the removal fails.
+- When `--compress` is provided, the CLI now removes the original uncompressed backup file after successful compression (e.g. `my_db.sqlite.bck` -> `my_db.sqlite.zip`).
+  A non-fatal warning is printed if the removal fails.
 This avoids leaving redundant files in the backup directory.

 ---